shortstheory/shortstheory.github.io/books.md

 - The Financial Expert - R. K. Narayan
 - Foundation - Isaac Asimov
 - The Metamorphosis - Franz Kafka
+- The Knowledge - Lewis Dartnell
+- The Word is Murder - Anthony Horowitz

 ### 2021